-Each year one of the biggest New Year Resolutions is to get your budget on track, stick to a budget, or make a budget.
+Each year one of the biggest New Year Resolutions is to get your budget on track, improve your budget, stick to a budget, or make a budget.
 Anything budget related.
 This seems to be one of the biggest stressors for many as well.
-Here are 25 tips to get your budget on track, and help keep it on track all year long!
+Here are 25 tips to improve your budget, and help keep it on track all year long!

 25 Ways to Improve Your Budget This New Year

 The sooner you set your goals to improve your budget and are vocal about them the sooner you can get used to what your new spending habits will be.
 Being vocal about them gives you accountability.

 If you qualify for benefits at your workplace make sure you take full advantage, check out what your benefits include such as a retirement account.
 Many employers will match up to a certain % of what you put into a 401 k.
 That's free money make sure you are fully funding up to what your employer will match each month!